sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-08-28-veliko-tarnovo.md

 ![Alt text](/images/travel2/PXL_20230830_053704002.jpg)
 ![Alt text](/images/travel2/PXL_20230830_053949635.jpg)

 Good food and a delicious iced latte, with just the right amount of milk.
 I made the kids get eggs for breakfast and I got the ‘fried balls’.
 Basically, fried balls of dough with jelly and Nutella to dip them in.

 ![Alt text](/images/travel2/PXL_20230830_061518509.MP.jpg)

 There was sharing of course and I have never seen Max down a full adult breakfast so fast.

 With only the morning to explore such a cool town, we headed to the Tsaravets Fortress, of course stopping to admire the architectural styles of the area.
-I have no idea what type of wood or what type of proection was used, but the wood famed withing the stone seems to have held up very well.
+I have no idea what type of wood or what type of protection was used, but the wood famed withing the stone seems to have held up very well.
 And why was it added it?
 I'm thinking so the building can contract and expand with the seasons?
-Or maybe included during the contruction as a sort of form work for the stone?
+Or maybe included during the construction as a sort of form work for the stone?
 Or it just looks cool?

 ![Alt text](/images/travel2/PXL_20230830_064413287.jpg)

-Stumbbled upon this building and I always love copper roofs.
+Stumbled upon this building and I always love copper roofs.

 ![Alt text](/images/travel2/PXL_20230830_064141233.jpg)